pannous/english-script/README.md

 This is English as a programming language.
 The main purpose of this language is to make programming accessible to many more people, more fun and to facilitate programming computers via Voice.

-The guiding philosophy is to have forgiving interfaces yet strict implementations.
+The guiding philosophy is to have forgiving interfaces yet strict implementations, and to make special chars (braces,colons,etc) completely optional.

 Examples
 --------